-- Never answer a hypothetical question: "Suppose..., What if..., I'm wondering..., I can imagine....
-Respond with, "Give me an example of what you are talking about or a specific case that you have worked with." - Never answer a comment; after all it is not a question!
-Respond with "OK", "Thank you..." or an affirmation.
+Never answer a hypothetical question: "Suppose..., What if..., I'm wondering..., I can imagine....
+Respond with, "Can you give me an example of what you are talking about or a specific case you've worked with?"

+- Never answer a comment; after all it is not a question!
+Respond with "OK", "Thank you..."
 If you must, ask, "Did you have a question?" - Suggest talking to the participant at the next break whenever: 1) you don't know the answer to a particular answer, 2) a person insists on repeated follow-up questions, or 3) strong disagreement is repeatedly expressed.

-The Difficult Question Skills:
+The Skills:

 - Posture Stay balanced and try not to move while answering the difficult question.
 Moving forward can signal aggression, while backing up can make you appear intimidated. - Gestures Keep arms relaxed at sides.
 Closing up can make you look defensive.
 Be careful not to make fists! - Facial Expression Try to look genuinely interested and withhold judgment while the questioner is speaking.
 It is important to listen without rolling eyes or looking disengaged. - Eye Communication Keep your eyes focused on the questioner while he or she is speaking.
-Address the first sentence or two of your response to him or her then shift your eye communication to another person - one sentence per person.
+Address the first sentence or two of your response to him or her then continue your response by shifting your eye communication to another person one sentence per person.
 This keeps everyone involved, especially when you make a lengthy answer.
 Consider checking back with the original questioner at the end of your response.
 "Did that answer your question?"
-Be aware that this invites more hostility if the questioner does not feel accurately heard or the concern is inadequately addressed, and going on too long drags down the rest of the audience.
+Be aware that this invites more hostility if the questioner doesn't feel accurately heard or the concern is not adequately addressed, and going on too long drags down the rest of the audience.